Locked Polyomino Tilings: Open Problems

 It is not surprising that there are as many as 50 locked tilings (components of size 1) or that most of the vertices lie in one giant component.
 What \emph{is} surprising is that there are many other large components.
-Strangest of all is the fact that, for all components of size 68 and above, there is no pair of grid cells that are always together in the same 3-omino throughout the component.
-In other words, some components do not correspond to local regions of the $6 \times 6$ grid, but rather global invariants that are somehow preserved through recombination moves. \end{enumerate}
+For all components of size 68 and above, there is no pair of grid cells that are always together in the same 3-omino throughout the component.
+In other words, some components do not correspond to local regions of the $6 \times 6$ grid, but rather global invariants that are preserved through recombination moves.
+Figure~\ref{figGraphVis} depicts one of these strange components.

+\ignc{.29}{NetworkxScreenshot}{ A connected component of $\mathcal{M}(G(6, 6), 3)$ of order 199.
+Every vertex represents a 3-omino tiling of the $6 \times 6$ grid.
+The embedding in the plane is arbitrary, but it illustrates that the graph has the ``topology'' of a circle in an informal sense.}

+A forthcoming work by Andrew Chen, Sara Stephens, Gabe Udell, and Jonathan Webb provides an invariant that partially explains this phenomenon: These components all have different invariant values from the main component.
+However, there are still multiple large components that have the same invariant values as each other, so there may still be some hidden structure to discover. \item Even when a grid metagraph is disconnected, is it still the case that the vast majority of tilings lie in one connected component?
+The result mentioned in the previous paragraph indicates that the answer is likely negative for $n = 3$.
+However, the rest of the results in this paper indicate the answer is likely affirmative for $n \geq 4$. \end{enumerate}